16th arrondissement of Paris

-The 16th arrondissement of Paris (le XVI^{e} arrondissement; [lə sɛzjɛm aʁɔ̃dismɑ̃]) is the westernmost of the 20 arrondissements of the capital city of France.
-Located on the Right Bank, it is adjacent to the 17th and 8th arrondissements to the northeast, and to Boulogne-Billancourt to the southwest.
-Opposite the Seine are the 7th and 15th arrondissements.
+The 16th arrondissement of Paris (le XVI^{e} arrondissement; [lə sɛzjɛm aʁɔ̃dismɑ̃]) is the westernmost of the 20 arrondissements of Paris, the capital city of France.
+Located on the city's Right Bank, it is adjacent to the 17th and 8th arrondissements to the northeast, as well as to the suburb of Boulogne-Billancourt, Hauts-de-Seine to the southwest.
+Across the Seine are the 7th and 15th arrondissements.